Robotics-Socially-Aware-Navigation-Lab/.github/profile/README.md

 ## System Overview

-The SAN_Project Robot Production Pipeline is composed of interconnected modules, each serving a distinct purpose in the overall robot intelligence framework.
+The RSAN_Project Robot Production Pipeline is composed of interconnected modules, each serving a distinct purpose in the overall robot intelligence framework.

 1. **Data Collection & Cleaning**
    - Gathers and refines real-world or simulated datasets (COCO, SUN RGB-D).